 Tourism has become the #1 industry in Iceland in the past decade.
 The peak months for travel to Iceland are July and August.

-That said, June can also be crowded.
 Though it is technically the “shoulder season”, expect lots of people at the major sites for tour groups, such as popular stops on a Golden Circle Tour.

 A visit to the Blue Lagoon always requires reservations, and June is no exception.
 The Blue Lagoon is the most popular tourist experience in Iceland, but very few locals ever go there.

-Instead, locals frequent the many excellent geothermal pools instead.
 If you want to avoid the crowds and hefty price tag at the Blue Lagoon, read up on visiting geothermal pools in Iceland here.

 What To Do In Iceland In June